-Canada arrests Huawei global CFO in Vancouver
+Canada arrests Huawei global CFO, US seeks extradition

 As part of the sanctions, the US halted the import of Iranian oil, cutting off a key source of revenue for the nation.

-The arrest of Wanzhou also adds pressure on Huawei, which has faced international backlash, with a number of nations banning the use of Huawei gear for 5G rollouts.
+The arrest of Wanzhou adds further pressure on Huawei, which has faced international backlash, with a number of nations banning the use of Huawei gear for 5G rollouts.

 Canada, Australia and New Zealand were among the nations to ban the use of Huawei's equipment due to security concerns.